Frequently Asked Questions

 A Scoping Report was issued to the Scottish Government’s Energy Consents Unit (ECU) in February 2024 and this is available to view here.

-We are still in the pre-planning stage and will hold our second round of public exhibitions in September 2024.
+We are still in the pre-planning stage and held exhibitions in June 2024 and September 2024.
 We continue to undertake a wide range of further environmental surveys and detailed studies, to build our understanding of the site.
 This will help shape and refine the wind farm design over the coming months.

 What would the wind farm look like?